Robert Summers (artist)

-Robert Temple Summers II (born August 13, 1940) is an American artist in Cleburne, Texas.
+Robert Temple Summers II (born August 13, 1940) is an American artist in Glen Rose, Texas.
 Summers, who works as a painter and sculptor, has created prominent bronze works displayed in places such as the Texas Ranger Hall of Fame and Museum, the Dallas Pioneer Park the Loews Anatole Hotel, Fair Park, Los Angeles International Airport, and Plano Texas' Baccus Plaza.